aoloe/js-crossword/README.md

 - allow for schemas with _bars_ as limits.
 - ensure a period at the end of the clue.
 - set a different color for the clue number without a clue.
+- make sure that the pagination works correctly.

 - allow for center simmetry + horizonal + vertical